Lady in the Water: Lady in the Water: A Bedtime Story

-The book describes the narf, scrunt, Tartutic, and Eatlon in detail, their roles identical to those in the film.
-It includes details not present in the film and omits others: additional details include the description of the sensations experienced by a vessel upon its awakening and the suggestion that a narf's presence activates the lawn sprinklers.
-The roles of Madame Narf, Healer, Symbolist, Guild and Guardian are only suggested.
+The narrative delves into the mythos of the narf, scrunt, Tartutic, and Eatlon, mirroring their roles in the film.
+It also introduces unique elements not present in the movie, such as the sensations experienced by a vessel upon awakening and the whimsical notion that a narf's presence activates lawn sprinklers.
+While the book hints at roles like Madame Narf, Healer, Symbolist, Guild, and Guardian, it leaves their specifics to the reader's imagination.